dineshbhagat/mac-configurations/README.md

 # Since I have install nnn with homebrew and it does not give any colors and icons, so  compiled it manually and replaced nnn binary file
-sudo cp nnn /usr/local/Cellar/nnn/4.0/bin/ alias nnn='nnn -de'
+sudo cp nnn /usr/local/Cellar/nnn/4.0/bin/ alias nnn='nnn -de' or alias nh='nnn -deHr' #shows hidden files and folders, with copy paste progress
 ```

 ![image](images/Screenshot%202021-04-23%20at%2012.21.01%20PM.png)